 Story time: I used to work as an adjunct lecturer at a couple of local colleges.
 Honestly, I loved working with students, but the pay was very low and the workload was heavy.
 As a part-time employee with no benefits or job security, I didn’t feel respected, and some semesters the work just wasn’t available.

 I didn’t think there was much I could do with my degree, an M.A. in English and Creative Writing.
 I thought teaching was my only option–and the one I wanted most of all–even if it did mean a very unsteady paycheck.

 Today, I work as a content marketer.
-I’ve also began my business as a freelance writer, editor, and consultant (and for a time as a tarot reader, too).
+I started my business as a freelance writer, editor, and consultant (and for a time as a tarot reader, too).
 And I’m working toward publishing my own fiction writing.

 What changed?
 I stopped trying to pursue something that no longer brought me happiness.

 At first, the realization that my dream of teaching wasn’t working out was a serious blow.
 I felt lost at sea, wandering aimlessly for nearly a year.

 Then I thought about how I wanted to feel instead: Creative.
 Respected.
 Paid what I’m worth (and then some).
 Proud of what I do.
 Successful.

 That’s when other options opened up before me.
 I no longer looked at my life with such a narrow definition of accomplishment–or somebody else’s definition, for that matter.

 Coming up with a plan for what you want your life to look like isn’t easy.
 Yearly goals, however, are an excellent way to build momentum and work toward whatever your dreams are.
 The most important thing is to write your goals down (and there’s science to back that up!).